TJCHERRY/Test/README.md

 # Test
-this is a dummy repo that has been made only to understand the workings of github
+this is a dummy repo for shenanigans